CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 When you complete this Learning Lab, you will be familiar with:
 *	Use Intersight UI to provision IP Pool
 *   Use Intersight UI to provision IKS policies
-*   Use Intersight UI to provision IKS profiles
-*   Use Intersight UI to provision IKS cluster
+*   Use Intersight UI to provision IKS cluster profiles
 *   Use Intersight UI to configure IKS add-ons
 *   Use Intersight UI to scale up the cluster
-*   Use Intersight UI to Undeploy IKS cluster
+*   Use Intersight UI to undeploy IKS cluster
-*   Use Intersight UI to Delete IKS Profile
+*   Use Intersight UI to delete IKS cluster profiles
-*   Use Intersight UI to Delete IKS Policies
+*   Use Intersight UI to delete IKS policies

 ## Audience
 *	Cloud Admins who would like to provide IT Container As A Service (CAAS) on vSphere Infrastructure